-- (a) Committees shall report to the Senate or to the Senate Steering Committee, orally or in writing, at the request of the Senate or the Steering Committee.
-Generally such reports will be brief and will be made to inform the Senate concerning committee policies and procedures. - (b) Brief summaries of committee reports may be submitted to the Steering Committee in time for inclusion in the information agenda.

-- (c) At the request of 10 or more Senators, any committee report which has been submitted to the Senate shall be opened for discussion and for possible transfer to the action agenda. - (d) The Graduate Council and the University Curriculum Committee shall be required to report to the Senate when either is considering creating a new degree program or abolishing an old one. - (4) Council and Committee Membership - (a) All Senate Policy Council and Senate Standing and Joint Committee members elected by the Senate shall be elected by ballots mailed to all voting members of the Senate by the Secretary of the Senate.
+- (3) Committee Reports - (a) Committees shall report to the Senate or to the Senate Steering Committee, orally or in writing, at the request of the Senate or the Steering Committee.
+Generally such reports will be brief and will be made to inform the Senate concerning committee policies and procedures. - (b) Brief summaries of committee reports may be submitted to the Steering Committee in time for inclusion in the information agenda. - (c) At the request of 10 or more Senators, any committee report which has been submitted to the Senate shall be opened for discussion and for possible transfer to the action agenda. - (d) The Graduate Council, the University Curriculum Committee, or the Professional Curriculum Committee shall be required to inform the Senate about the creation of new degree programs or abolishment of degree programs to facilitate the exercise of the authority provided in Bylaw 4(a). - (4) Council and Committee Membership - (a) All Senate Policy Council and Senate Standing and Joint Committee members elected by the Senate shall be elected by ballots mailed to all voting members of the Senate by the Secretary of the Senate.
 Ties in the voting shall be settled by lot. - (b) If two or more council or committee members are to be elected for terms of different lengths, the longest term of office shall go to the candidate receiving the most votes, the next longest term shall go to the candidate receiving the second highest number of votes, etc. until all the council or committee vacancies are filled. - (c) Unless otherwise provided, membership in the Senate is not prerequisite for election to Senate or Joint committees.
-Membership in the Senate is a prerequisite for election to Senate Policy Councils. - (d) Unless otherwise provided, the members of Senate Policy Councils and Senate and Joint committees shall serve for terms of three years, except that the first time a councilor committee is elected there will be as nearly as possible an equal distribution of the members with terms of one, two and three years.
-The terms of members of special committees may be similarly staggered, and they shall not be for more than three years. - (e) Unless otherwise provided, Senate and Joint committee members may be elected for successive terms when their experience or special talents make reappointment advantageous to the University, but as opportunity offers, changes should be made in the elected personnel of every Senate and Joint committee. - (f) In January of each year, the chair of each Senate Policy Council and Senate and Joint committee shall advise the President and the Nominating Committee of the names of elected council and committee members whose terms are about to expire, and may suggest suitable nominees for the vacancies.
-Wherever a vacancy occurs other than by expiration of term in the case of members elected to serve, the council or committee chair shall notify the Senate Chair, who, in consultation with the Senate Steering Committee, shall select a replacement until the next annual election of members at which time an individual will be elected to fill the remainder of the term.

-- (5) Committee Chairperson - (a) Unless otherwise provided, each Senate committee shall annually elect its own chairperson at the end of the academic year.
+Membership in the Senate is a prerequisite for election to Senate Policy Councils.

+- (d) Unless otherwise provided, the members of Senate Policy Councils and Senate and Joint committees shall serve for terms of three years, except that the first time a councilor committee is elected there will be as nearly as possible an equal distribution of the members with terms of one, two and three years.
+The terms of members of special committees may be similarly staggered, and they shall not be for more than three years. - (e) As opportunity offers, changes should be made in the elected personnel of every Senate and Joint committee. - (f) In January of each year, the chair of each Senate Policy Council and Senate and Joint committee shall advise the Presidentor the President's designee and the Nominating Committee of the names of elected council and committee members whose terms are about to expire and may suggest suitable nominees for the vacancies.
+Wherever a vacancy occurs other than by expiration of term in the case of members elected to serve, the council or committee chair shall notify the Senate Chair, who, in consultation with the Senate Steering Committee, shall select a replacement until the next annual election of members at which time an individual will be elected to fill the remainder of the term. - (5) Committee Chairperson - (a) Unless otherwise provided, each Senate committee shall annually elect its own chairperson at the end of the academic year.
 In the absence of an elected chair, the Committee on Committees shall designate an acting chair to convene the first meeting for the purpose of electing a chair who shall conduct such other business as may be appropriate. - (b) It shall be the duty of every committee chair to inform the Steering Committee of committee actions and matters under consideration.

-SENATE BYLAW 21 Definition of Faculty (Senate Bylaw 21, April 15, 2004, February 17, 2005)
+SENATE BYLAW 21 Definition of Faculty (Senate Bylaw 21, April 15, 2004, February 17, 2005, August 23, 2018)